jsuites/jsuites/content/docs/javascript-toast.md

-title: JavaScript Toast Notification
+title: JavaScript Toast
 keywords: JavaScript toast, toast notification, JS toast
 description: This section details a basic yet responsive JavaScript toast notification system.
 It is ideal for displaying quick, transient messages to users in a non-disruptive manner.

-JavaScript Toast notifications
+JavaScript Toast
 ==============================

 This script has less than 1Kb